+D14.
+Identify situations requiring X or \div Often you need to decide what operation is needed in a situation and also decide whether an exact or approximate answer is required.
 The situations below are either multiplication or division.
-Decide on the operation needed but don't solve the questions.
-Explain why you chose that operation, and write a number sentence for the question.

-- 1. There are five people.
-Each person needs 3 drinks.
-How many drinks would be required? - 2.
-Our total bill at the cafe arrived.
-It was \$35.
+Decide on the operation needed and whether an exact or approximate answer is required.
+Give reasons for your answers.
+Situations: 1.
+There are five people.
+Each person needs a certain number of drinks.
+How many drinks would be required?
+2. There are around fifty people coming to the dinner party.
+Each person will eat around 5 or 6 canapés.
+How many should we order?
+3. Our total bill at the café arrived.
 We were sharing it between 7 people.
-How much did each person have to pay? - 3.
-Ice skating costs \$8 every week.
-How much will it cost for 12 weeks? - 4.
-A packet of pens costs \$10.
-There are 5 pens in the pack.
-How much is it per pen? - 5.
-30 students needed to be organised into 5 groups.
+How much did each person have to pay?
+4. Ice skating costs a certain amount every week.
+How much will it cost for a year?
+5. A packet of lollies costs a certain amount.
+There are 10 lollies in the pack.
+How much is it per lolly?
+6. Our class needed to be organised into 5 groups.
 How many students would be in each group?
+What patterns have I found?